 - Understand that you will need to get lecture notes from classmates and should not expect professors to give you notes or to repeat lectures.

 - Attend classes while on campus.
-Since you will be missing classes for debate or speech, attending while you are on campus takes on greater importance.
-Avoid leading professors to believe you have missed class due to debate or speech when you have missed for some other reason.
-Do not use debate or speech as an excuse for poor work.
+Since you will be missing classes for debate, attending while you are on campus takes on greater importance.
+Avoid leading professors to believe you have missed class due to debate when you have missed for some other reason.
+Do not use debate as an excuse for poor work.